Unfair dismissal will become a day one right

 The government recognises the risk of employers making redundancies as an alternative to changing terms and conditions via fire and rehire "due to light or moderate financial pressure".
 However, given the longer-term implications to productivity etc., it expects "businesses to avoid making redundancies where possible".

-In addition to the current consultation on strengthening the remedies for breach of the statutory collective consultation obligations, the government has laid an order before parliament providing tribunals the ability to apply an uplift or reduction to any protective award made in fire and re-hire cases where there has been a failure to follow the statutory Code of Practice which came into force in July 2024.
-If approved, this order will take effect from 20 January 2025.
+In addition to the current consultation on strengthening the remedies for breach of the statutory collective consultation obligations, a statutory order now provides tribunals with the ability to apply an uplift or reduction to any protective award made in fire and re-hire cases with effect from 20 January 2025, where there has been a failure to follow the statutory Code of Practice which came into force in July 2024.

 Protection against dismissal for pregnant employees up a period following her return